revoltchat/revolt.js/README.md

     }
 });

+// To login as a bot:
+client.loginBot('..');

+// To login as a user,
-// Either create a new session: client.login({ email: '..', password: '..' });
+// either create a new session: client.login({ email: '..', password: '..' });

 // Or use an existing session: